Skip to main content

 (loop (cdr lst))))))))

-You can even create abstraction with anaphoric macro:
+You can even create abstraction of return with an anaphoric macro:

 (define-macro (alambda args . body)